Rule 41(g) Motion for the Return of Property

 Failure to timely file a claim results in the property being administratively forfeited.
 See 19 U.S.C. § 160.

 This means that after you receive the Notice of Seizure, the notice will set a deadline to file a claim for the property.
-You must timely file a claim that is received on or before the deadline.
+You must timely file a claim that is received by the agency on or before the deadline.

-If no action is taken by the federal agency within ninety (90) days after you make a claim for the property, then your attorney should file an action pursuant to Fed.
+If no action is taken by the federal agency within ninety (90) days after you make a claim for the property, your attorney might file an action pursuant to Fed.
 R. Crim.
 Proc.
 41(g) for the return of the money.

-If you prevail in that motion, then your attorney can also seek an order from the court that requires the federal government to pay attorney fees and costs.
+If you prevail in that motion, your attorney might seek an order from the court that requires the federal government to pay attorney fees and costs.

 Legal Standard for a Rule 41(g) Motion for Return of Property